 What about incineration?

-Studies suggest that the burning of plastics that contains BPA releases a significant amount of BPA in the atmosphere.
+Studies suggest that the burning of plastics that contains BPA releases a significant amount of BPA into the atmosphere.
 Even though further research is needed to confirm the results, it’s best to avoid doing it.

 Are supermarket receipts recyclable?